DeepWaterIMR/ghl-gadget3/README.md

     -   Implemented but not done.
 In theory `model_params$timestep_fun <- mfdb::mfdb_timestep_yearly` in
-        `1 settings.R` should do the trick but the model undoubedly contain bugs that need to be ironed out.
+        `1 settings.R` should do the trick but the model undoubedly contains bugs that need to be ironed out.

 4. Move to Bjarki’s data weighting scheme.